 To track Do this Billable time Record the hours spent on the job, using either a weekly timesheet or a single activity entry.
 Be sure to mark each entry as "billable," and to assign the hours to the customer (or if you're tracking by job, to the job you are doing for the customer).
-To track billable time, see the section on time tracking, starting on page 121.
-Job-related purchases: Items purchased for a job Subcontracted services Use a bill, check, or credit card charge to record the purchase.
-On the Items tab, enter each item or service you purchased.
-In the Customer:Job column, be sure to assign each item or service to the customer (or if you're tracking by job, to the job you are doing for the customer).
-To find out how to enter job-related items, see the sections on entering bills, checks, and credit card charges.

-Other expenses: Freight charges, Postage, etc. Use a bill, check, or credit card charge to record the expenses.
-On the Expenses tab, enter each expense.
-In the Customer:Job column, be sure to assign each expense to the customer (or if you're tracking by job, to the job you are doing for the customer).
+To track billable time, see the section on time tracking, starting on page 124.
+Job-related purchases: Use $\alpha$ bill, check, or credit card charge to record the purchase.
+On the Items Items purchased for a job tab, enter each item or service you purchased.
+In the Customer:Job column, Subcontracted services be sure to assign each item or service to the customer (or if you're trace by job, to the job you are doing for the customer).
+To find out how to expose job-related items, see the sections on entering bills, checks, and credit charges.
+Other expenses: Use $\alpha$ bill, check, or credit card charge to record the expenses.
+On the $\;$ Freight charges, Postage, etc. Expenses tab, enter each expense.
+In the Customer: Job column, be sure to assign each expense to the customer (or if you're tracking by job, to the job you are doing for the customer).
 To find out how to enter job-related expenses, see the sections on entering bills, checks, and credit card charges.
 Mileage Set up your vehicles in the Vehicles list.
 Then enter your mileage using Company > Enter Mileage.
-To track your mileage, see the section on mileage starting on page 126.
+To track your mileage, see the section on mileage starting on page 129.